xToken/DAK/Readme.txt

  where the next game and all games for a set duration have random teams.

  TournamentMode Plugin
- - This plugin is more or less obsolete now, the NS2stats system has a better tournament plugin now which is superior to this.
+ - This plugin is more or less obsolete now, the NS2stats system has a tournament plugin now which is superior to this one.
  May still have some utility for turning on friendlyfire.

  ReservedSlots Plugin